PlayFab/gsdk/README.md

 We are more than happy to accept external contributions!
 If you want to propose a small code change, feel free to open a Pull Request directly.
 If you plan to do a bigger change, it would be better if you open an issue describing your proposed design in order to get feedback from project maintainers.

-## Copyright and Licensing Information:
+## Copyright and Licensing Information

   Apache License --
   Version 2.0, January 2004